top of page

 Blossom and Root: Early Years

-Best for: Families seeking a nature-based, secular curriculum that balances structure with creative exploration
+Best for: Families seeking a nature-based, secular curriculum that balances structure with creative exploration.

-Ages: 2 to 5 years
+Ages: Ages: 2 to 5 years (Vol 1: 2–4 years; Vol 2: 4–5 years)

 Blossom and Root is a secular, nature-rich homeschool curriculum designed to nurture curiosity, creativity, and connection.
 The Early Years program gently introduces toddlers to learning through art, music, storytelling, and nature play, without the pressure of formal academics.